Phu Cat Airport

-As well as being a commercial airport, Phu Cat is also used by the Vietnamese Air Force (Khong Quan Nhan Dan Viet Nam).
+As well as being a commercial airport, Phu Cat is also used by the Vietnam People's Air Force, being home to the nation's sole squadrons of Sukhoi Su-27 and Yakovlev Yak-130.

-Phu Cat Airport is the hub of a new Vietnamese carrier Bamboo Airways.
+Phu Cat Airport is the registered hub serving Bamboo Airways.
 Phu Cat Airport handled 1.5 million passengers in 2017.

 Airlines and destinations

+If passengers would fly internationally from this airport, they would need to transit in either Hanoi or Ho Chi Minh City to get to other international destinations.